Needed Medical Experiments

 So rather than ask for volunteers, I propose the following experiment.
 There are already millions of people living on a high-sugarS diet or starting out in that mode of living.
 Gather many of these people and for each one gather data on the average number of grams of added-refined-sugarS that they consume per week.

 If these 'sugarS-lovers' are consuming a gm/kg/day figure that is similar to the figure proposed above in the rodent experiments (the equivalent of at least a liter of coke per day), they are put in the 'high-sugarS' group of the study.

 Additionally, gather a large contingent of people who are NOT sugar-holics.
 People who naturally follow a rather healthy, low-added-sugarS diet --- people who do not find cokes an appealing drink and who do not find candies or candy bars an appealing snack --- people who do not find sweet rolls a good breakfast and who do not frequent donut shops.

-At the same time, both groups of these people (the sugar-holics and the NON-sugar-holics) should not have other habits (such as high tobacco or high alcohol consumption --- which are other, non-sugarS-related 'unhealthy' behaviors) that might mask the sugarS effects in this study.
-[Those people are candidates for the 'negative' population of other medical studies.]
+At the same time, both groups of these people (the sugar-holics and the NON-sugar-holics) should not have 'negative health' habits (such as high tobacco or high alcohol consumption --- which are other, non-sugarS-related 'unhealthy' behaviors) that might mask the sugarS effects in this study.

-Put these low-sugarS people in the 'low-sugarS' group of the study.
+Put the low-sugarS people in a 'low-sugarS' group of the study.
 For each of them, determine their average gm/kg/day consumption of added-refined-sugarS and every 6 months or so during the study check that they are maintaining a low gm/kg/day average.